zzzprojects/docs/entityframework.net/pages/saving-data/change-tracker.md

 ## Deleted State

-The following example shows the tracking of deleted author entity.
+The following example shows the tracking of an author entity that is removed.

 ```csharp
 using (var context = new BookStore())